git-plm/parts/README.md

 If the symbol and footprint already exist, adding a new part is as simple as:

-1. adding a line to one of the `csv` files
+1. add a line to one of the `csv` files.
+The `csv` files should be sorted by `IPN`.
+This ensures the `IPN` is unique (which is the lib/db key), and merge operations are simpler if the file is always sorted.
 2. run `parts_db_create`
 3. restart KiCad